 2.10.
 Are hearings sound or video recorded?
 Does such option exist?

-They exist but not in all Courts.
+Court hearings are not recorded.
+There is a debate about this issue in general, not specifically with regard to children.

 2.11.
 Who must, may, may not take part in the judicial hearing?
 If there are differences according to the situation, please specify.